BADMINTON PLAYER

 Srikanth Kidambi (born 7 February 1993) is an Indian badminton player.
 He represented India in men's singles at the 2016 Rio Olympics, finishing fifth after a quarterfinal run.
 In April 2018, he made history by becoming the first Indian male to achieve the World No. 1 ranking since Prakash Padukone.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Srikanth Kidambi is the 118th most popular badminton player (up from 133rd in 2019), the 1,648th most popular biography from India (down from 1,617th in 2019) and the 6th most popular Indian Badminton Player.
+His biography is available in 29 different languages on Wikipedia (up from 28 in 2024).
+Srikanth Kidambi is the 149th most popular badminton player (down from 133rd in 2024), the 1,734th most popular biography from India (down from 1,617th in 2019) and the 6th most popular Indian Badminton Player.

 Memorability Metrics